quintans/goSQL/README.md

 # goSQL
 ***
+a ORM like library in Go's (golang) that makes it easy to use SQL.

+## Introduction

 (English is not my native language so please bear with me)

-## Introduction

-goSQL is a ORM like library in Go's (golang) that makes it easy to use SQL.
+goSQL aims to facilitate the convertion between database tables and structs, but has intention on hiding the developer from the SQL.

-We can use structs as a representation of a table record for CRUD operations.
+With that said we can use structs as a representation of a table record for CRUD operations.

 An example of the syntax is as follows: